REANNZ/tuakiri-doc/service_providers/configuring_refeds_mfa_on_shibboleth_sp.md

 This can be done with the Apache `require` directive - in the simplest case replacing the stub `require shibboleth` used in the example above.
 (If multiple `require` directives were needed, they'd have to be wrapped in a `RequireAll` block to join them with a logical **and** , otherwise Apache would default to a logical **or** ).

-If the session is established with a different `authnContextClassRef` value (which, if REFEDS MFA was _requested_ in the SSO request would be a misconfiguration of the IdP, or deliberate tinkering with the session setup), Apache will block further access with an _HTTP 401 Authorization Required_ error page.
+If the session is established with a different `authnContextClassRef` value (which, if REFEDS MFA was _requested_ in the SSO request would be a misconfiguration of the IdP, or deliberate tampering with the session setup), Apache will block further access with an _HTTP 401 Authorization Required_ error page.

 We recommend customising the error response page to make it clear login was rejected because MFA was not used.